arkovia/acts/arkovia-constitution-act.md

 Arkovia will teach non-religious spiritual philosophies.

 ### Section 3: Nationalised Infrastructure
-Arkovia believes in national control over public infrastructure to prevent natural monopolies from abusing citizens through price-setting, or lack of innovation.
-Arkovia will provide infrastructure and aim to continuously innovate in the citizens interest.
+Arkovia will nationalise public infrastructure to provide infrastructure to it's citizens to protect citizens from natural monopolies which result in profiteering, lack of innovation, poor management and wasteful spending.

 Arkovia will maintain full control over:

 - Health Infrastructure
 - Transport Infrastructure